nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `RHRH` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case (UC05): Add a reservation**

 **MSS**

-1. User requests to list persons
+1. User keys in reservations details.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+2. RHRH <u>finds the reservation slot based on the date/time entered (UC04)</U>.
+3. RHRH displays all reservation slots on that date/time to users.
-4. AddressBook deletes the person
+4. User selects the reservation slot.
+5. RHRH requests for confirmation on the selected reservation slot.
+6. User confirms.
+7. Reservation is added.

     Use case ends.

 **Extensions**

+* 1a.
+RHRH detects an incorrect format command entered.
+    * 1a1.
+RHRH requests for the format to be corrected.
+    * 1a2.
+User enters the command again. <br/>

+    Steps 1a1 - 1a2 are repeated until the command is correctly formatted.

+    Use case resumes from step 2.

+* 1b.
+RHRH detects missing details in the command entered.
+    * 1b1.
+RHRH requests for the missing details to be filled in.
+    * 1b2.
+User enters missing data.

+    Steps 1b1 - 1b2 are repeated until the command is correctly formatted.

+    Use case resumes at step 2.

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+RHRH is unable to find a reservation slot based on the date/time entered.
+    * 2a1.
+RHRH informs the user that the reservation slot is taken.
+    * 2a2.
+RHRH prompts user to choose another date/time.
+    * 2a3.
+User enters new date/time. <br/>

+    Steps 2a1 - 2a2 are repeated until there is a reservation slot available.

-      Use case resumes at step 2.
+    Use case resumes at step 3.

 *{More to be added}*